China–Palau relations: History

 Journalists have reported on PRC united front influence operations linked to Chinese organized crime in Palau.
 Resort investments in Palau have been proposed by the Prince Group, a Chinese-Cambodian conglomerate founded by Chinese businessman Chen Zhi, which has been previously linked to money laundering, online scams, and human trafficking.
 In 2019, multiple media outlets reported that Wan Kuok-koi, a leader of 14K, attempted to lease land on Angaur with the goal of opening a casino.

 In February 2015, the President of Palau ordered a reduction in flights from China to Palau starting in April.
 He said that the purpose of doing so was to take responsibility for the future of Palau and to ease the huge pressure from Chinese tourists.

 In June 2020, Palau openly opposed the Hong Kong national security law.

 In June 2023, the President of Palau stated that Chinese ships had recently entered Palau's exclusive economic zone several times and that he had asked the US military to increase patrols in the waters.

 In 2025, Reuters and The Washington Post reported that an official with the United Front Work Department (UFWD) had made illegal political contributions to Palau politicians.
 They also reported that Chinese developers with links to the UFWD have leased land adjacent to U.S. military installations on Palau, which effectively blocks their expansion and provides a means for surveillance.
+In February 2026, the president of the Senate of Palau, Hokkons Baules, was barred from entering the U.S. due to allegations of corruption linked to the People's Republic of China.

+In May 2026, a Chinese vessel entered Palau's Exclusive Economic Zone without requesting permission on the pretext of a research mission.